Significant-Gravitas/AutoGPT/README.md

 ```
 MEMORY_BACKEND=weaviate
-WEAVIATE_HOST="http://127.0.0.1" # the URL of the running Weaviate instance
+WEAVIATE_HOST="127.0.0.1" # the IP or domain of the running Weaviate instance
 WEAVIATE_PORT="8080"
+WEAVIATE_PROTOCOL="http"
 WEAVIATE_USERNAME="your username"
 WEAVIATE_PASSWORD="your password"
+WEAVIATE_EMBEDDED_PATH="/home/me/.local/share/weaviate" # this is optional and indicates where the data should be persisted when running an embedded instance
+USE_WEAVIATE_EMBEDDED=False
 MEMORY_INDEX="Autogpt" # name of the index to create for the application
 ```